johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-12-24-bun-overview/index.md

 So where would I use Bun?
 What are the use cases for Bun?
 Here are some of the use cases that I've used Bun for:

 - Installing npm packages - because Bun is compatible with npm, you can use it to install npm packages.
 But your install will be faster than with Node.js.
+The time you can waste sitting looking at a console to install locally / waiting for your CI to install packages is time you can get back.
 - Running scripts - I've long used JavaScript and TypeScript to write command line scripts.
 Bun is a great way to run these bun have them execute much faster.
 - Local development - Bun is great for local development.
 It's fast, it's easy to use, and it's a joy to use.
 Let me say it again: it's fast!